Beans And Pulses/ Vegan African/Vegetarian/ vegetarian/ West African Food

 5

 5. Take 4 plantains.
-Peel, slice, season with salt and deep fry or oven roast.
+Peel, slice, season with salt and deep fry until golden brown or oven roast for 10 to 15 minutes until golden brown.

 6